How to Connect Xbox Controller to Surface with Xbox Wireless Support

 4. Surface Studio 2

-Why Using Xbox Wireless over Bluetooth?
+Why Use Xbox Wireless over Bluetooth?

 Here are several benefits of using Xbox Wireless technology to connect your Xbox controllers over Bluetooth technology.

-• More reliable connection.
+• It’s a more reliable connection.

 • Lower input latency.